Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Results

 Likewise, the ratio of inelastic to elastic scattering matters since it is the inelastic signal which needs to be measured in order to probe detailed balance.
-To emphasise this point, Fig.~\ref{fig:ReducedElastic} shows the convergence of the inferred temperature for $T=15$~eV when the Rayleigh weight has been reduced by a factor of 4, which increases the portion of photons scattered inelastically.
-In this case, it takes a larger integration range $x$ before the ITCF loses its minimum, and the agreement between the temperatures at the different angles is improved.
+To emphasise this point, Fig.~\ref{fig:ReducedElastic} shows the convergence of the inferred temperature for $T=15$~eV and 20~eV when the Rayleigh weight has been reduced by a factor of 4.
+In these cases, it takes a larger integration range $x$ before the ITCF loses its minimum, and the agreement between the temperatures at the different angles is improved.
 Convergences for a given number of input photons therefore have a strong dependence on the Rayleigh weight, and the models in MCSS are known to often overestimate the elastic scattering contribution~\cite{chapman2015probing,mcss_manual}.
 In the remainder of the article, the standard DSF model is used for the simulations, but will be compared to results for when the Rayleigh weight is reduced as well to understand the role of the elastic feature in extracting the temperature.